by Richard John Stapleton, PhD, CTA

 A started the episode from the Parent Persecutor Game position socially and from the Child Rescuer position psychologically.
-B responded from the Adult position.
-A ended up by trying to lay a guilt trip on B for insulting her/his character and hurting his/her feelings from a Child Victim position, insinuating B caused A to suffer by being so harsh and callous with his/her explosive language.
+B responded from the Adult position socially and the Rebel Child position pyschologically.
+A ended up trying to lay a guilt trip on B for insulting her/his character and hurting his/her feelings from an Adapted Child Victim position, insinuating B caused A to suffer by being so harsh and callous with his/her explosive uncouth language.

-This TA Game is known as SCHLEMAZAL.
-A broke the relationship by making the telephone call and saying what s/he said, psychologically attacking B, causing a loss for B, but ended the Game accusing B of immorally insulting A by saying what B said using the language and tone s/he used, with A finally switching to a woeful hurt Child ego state Victim position, having lost as much or more in the Game than B.
+Transactional Analysts call this Game SCHLEMAZAL.
+A broke the relationship by making the telephone call and saying what s/he said, psychologically attacking B, causing a loss for B, but ended the Game accusing B of immorally insulting A by saying what B said using the language and tone s/he used, with A finally switching to a woeful hurt Child ego state Victim position, having lost as much or more in the Game as B.

 Most likely what A was primarily looking for in the first place by telephoning B were strokes, i.e. units of recognition.
 A is getting up in years and lives alone and wanted to talk to someone.
 Unfortunately this conversation with B did not go well, the primary currency being traded in the transaction being negative strokes, not positive strokes.
 The positive stroke bank accounts of both A and B were depleted by the Game they played during the transaction, causing both to be more depressed than they were before the Game was played with lowered self-esteem as payoffs for the Game.
 Both A and B had been relatively successful in their careers and had probably been playing SCHLEMAZAL and its complementary cognate Games all their lives, proving once again that money cannot buy happiness in all cases.